Too Cool to Kill: Production

 Too Cool to Kill is an adaptation of Kōki Mitani's 2008 Japanese film The Magic Hour.

 It was written and directed by Xing Wenxiong (邢文雄), one of the writers of My People, My Homeland.
 It is Xing's feature film directorial debut.
 It was produced by Yan Fei (闫非) and Peng Damo (彭大魔).
 Filming began on 23 June 2021, and on the same day it was announced that the film would be released on Chinese New Year 2022.

 For one scene in the film, Wei Xiang had to speak Italian, a language which he had never studied and felt stressed about speaking, according to costar Zhou Dayong.
 Wei said in an interview that the crew gave him a translator, who spoke to him after shooting and helped him memorize the lines.

 Release

 The film was released in China on 1 February 2022 (Chinese New Year), and it was released in a limited number of cities in the United States and Canada on 18 February 2022 by distributor Well Go USA.
 It was the only pure comedy scheduled for release on Chinese New Year 2022.

 Reception

 The film has been one of the most successful of the 2022 Chinese New Year releases.
 The film grossed $217 million in its first six days, including $110.5 million in its opening weekend.
 It received positive reviews from advance screening audiences, and on the day of its release, it got an average rating of 9.2 on Maoyan.
+On Rotten Tomatoes, the film received a score of 78% from audiences.